shon-otmazgin/fastcoref/README.md

       3. `clusters` information (see next for annotation) as a span start/end indices of the provided field `text`(char level) `tokens`(word level) `sentences`(word level)`.

-2. teacher model to annotate clusters for this dataset.
+2. A model to annotate the clusters.
 For instance, It can be the package `LingMessCoref` model.
 ```python
 from fastcoref import LingMessCoref